 “While I am unable to take your call, please take a look at our website that features creative ways to give to (organization name); It’s fun and informative.
 You may even recognize some of your peers who are profiled online!
 The web address is …”

 We hear it all too frequently: “I don’t want to mail my prospects too often because I may annoy them.”
 If you are that sensitive, perhaps you should not ask them for donations at all.
-Take a fundraising powerhouse like St. Jude’s Children’s Research Hospital for example; do you think they worry about how often they mail?
-And, like other successful charities, they do mail often.
+Take a fundraising powerhouse like St. Jude’s Children’s Research Hospital: Do you think they worry about how often they mail?
+And, like other successful charities, they mail often.

 “I sometimes eat breakfast at a little neighborhood mom-and-pop coffee shop near my home.
 There on the counter next to the cash register sit three different receptacles for charitable donations of coins — one for Kiwanis, one for some organization for the blind, one for disabled veterans.
 One morning, as I dropped my change into one of the receptacles, it registered with me that I always plunked my change into the same one.
 Why?
 I stood there for a few minutes pondering my own behavior.